yaash09/neoHealth/README.md

 #### Listing patients

-one we upload a file it creates a patient , study and series for that instance(file upload). we can list all the list all the patients, series, instances and studies orthan server have, by usin below get routes.
+Once we upload a file it creates a patient , study and series for that instance(file upload). we can list the list all the patients, series, instances and studies orthan server have, by using below get routes.

 >> (Get request)  http://0.0.0.0:3001/api/list/instances/
 >> (Get request)  http://0.0.0.0:3001/api/list/patients/